vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/leidecker.md

 The change of the subject here is necessitated by the context, though it is not expressed formally in the text.

 160. To the macrocosmic re absorption there corresponds the psychological experience of the Yogin when, in his meditation, the empirical universe is vanishing.
-The word vimars'ıı means really 'touching ', then investigating, scrutinizing, reflecting.
+The word vimarś'ıı means really 'touching ', then investigating, scrutinizing, reflecting.
 We have rendered it by 'meditation, Iccording to Kșemarāja, ShSV., 116, 14, it is the experience of the Yogin by which he acquires knowledge of the true nature of his own self ; ib, 120, 4 we read that it consists in turya (see note 140) and camatkāra.
 This latter expression is peculiar and offers an opportunity for studying the inner experience of the Yogin.
 It means 'to cry “camat", that is, to exclaim with astonishment.
 Thus, the word describes the moment of ecstasy when the Yogin is becoming enlightened.

 161. 'The mountain of manifoldness' is the error which makes us differentiate between subject and object, between the all-soul and the individual soul.